I don’t know why I’m gaining weight

 Answer:

 Regarding weight, what is better to track during your teenage years is your BMI, which compares your height to your weight.
-Take a look at Body Mass Index for Age for the actual chart.
+Take a look at the Body Mass Index for Age for the actual chart.
 To get an accurate picture, you need your height without shoes on.
-For weight you need to weight the same time each day — mornings are great and wearing the same amount of clothing, such as just your pajamas or underwear.
+For weight, you need to weigh the same time each day — mornings are great, and wear the same amount of clothing, such as just your pajamas or underwear.
 It is surprising how much clothing weighs.
 You can also vary in weight during the day and during the week — sometimes up to 4 or 5 pounds.

 Question:

-I usually weigh myself right when I get out of bed when I am still in pajamas.
-Usually, then I am about 165 pounds.
+I usually weigh myself right when I get out of bed and am still in pajamas.
+Usually, I weigh about 165 pounds.
 But when I weigh myself with a lot of clothing on, I am 170.
 I believe I am in late stage 4.
 I really started to get bigger, stronger muscles when I was around 13 and a half.
 That’s when they were really noticeable.
 I started growing facial hair about a year later.

 Answer:

-Your weight is generally going up at the moment because you are increasing the amount of muscle on your body.
+Your weight is generally going up at the moment because you are increasing the amount of muscle in your body.
 There will be dips in weight at times as your body prepares for growth, pulling in energy from your stored fat.
 Many boys put on some weight just before their growth spurt.
-Then the actual growth consumes the excess fat leaving them both taller and lighter.
+Then, the actual growth consumes the excess fat, leaving them both taller and lighter.
 Afterward, muscle starts to build up, which again causes your weight to go up.

 Question:

-Then it most likely is increased muscle because my diet has not changed.
+Then, it most likely increases muscle because my diet has not changed.
 If I am late in stage 4, around 4.7 or 4.8, when should I have my “full man strength” if I’ll be 17 in three months?

 Answer: